-Email marketing is extremely important and should be a top sales channel for your eCommerce business.
-There are so many ways to bring in additional revenue through email and utilizing it properly can take your business to a whole other level.
+Email is a top revenue driver amongst our clients at The Media Captain.
+There are so many ways to bring in additional eCommerce revenue through email and utilizing it effectively can take your business to a whole other level.

 Email marketing is an extremely powerful tool.
 For our in-house eCommerce brand, DermWarehouse, email is one of our top sales channels and we make sure to utilize it as often as we can.
-We have an extremely targeted audience (people who have come directly to our site searching for a specific skin care product) and we can deliver personalized messages to them based on the actions they took on our site.
+We have an extremely targeted audience (people who have come directly to our site searching for a specific skin care product) and we can deliver personalized messages to those visitors based on the actions they took on our site.

 We can send one email to customers who placed an order recommending related products.
 We can send another email to those who added an item to their cart but didn’t check out.
 We can send yet another message to people who landed on a product page but never added an item to their cart.
 We can send messages to people who like a certain brand or product type with new releases, promotions, and more.
 You get the point, the possibilities are endless!